Single skating: Short program (SP)

 The short program is the first segment of single skating, pair skating, and synchronized skating in all ISU championships, the Olympic Winter Games, the Winter Youth Olympic Games, and for junior and senior level skaters, all ISU Grand Prix events and finals.
 The short program must be skated before the free skate, the second component in competitions.
+For senior and junior singles and pairs, the short program lasts two minutes and 40 seconds.
+For junior and senior synchronised skating, it lasts two minutes and 50 seconds, "but may be less".

-The short program lasts, for both senior and junior singles and pairs, two minutes and 40 seconds.
-It was introduced for the first time at the World Championships in 1973 and at the European Championships in 1974.
+The short program was introduced for the first time at the World Championships in 1973 and at the European Championships in 1974.
 Nathan Chen from the United States holds the highest single men's short program score of 113.97 points, which he earned at the 2022 Beijing Olympics.
-Russian skater Kamila Valieva holds the highest single women's short program score of 90.45 points, which she earned at the 2022 European Figure Skating Championship in Tallinn, Estonia.
+Russian skater Kamila Valieva holds the highest single women's short program score at 87.42, which she earned at the 2021 Rostelecom Cup in Sochi, Russia.
+She beat this record to score 90.45 at the 2022 European Figure Skating Championship in Tallinn, Estonia, however this result was voided following her suspension and disqualification for doping.

-Men must perform seven elements in their short program, and must include a double or triple Axel jump, one triple or quadruple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps or a quadruple jump and a double jump or a triple jump", one flying spin, camel spin or sit spin with just one change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
-Women must perform six elements, and must include a double or triple Axel, one triple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps", either a layback/sideways leaning spin or a sit or camel spin without a change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
+Men must perform seven elements in their short program, and must include a double or triple Axel jump, one triple or quadruple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps or a quadruple jump and a double jump or a triple jump", one flying spin, one camel spin or sit spin with just one change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
+Women must perform seven elements, and must include a double or triple Axel, one triple jump, a "jump combination consisting of a double jump and a triple jump or two triple jumps", one flying spin, either a layback/sideways leaning spin or a sit or camel spin without a change of foot, a spin combination with just one change of foot, and a step sequence using the entire ice surface.
 Junior single skaters also have seven required elements, which can be performed in any sequence, and comprise three groups that last over three seasons.
-(Note: See ISU's "2024 S&P/ID Regulations" for the lists of the groups for the 2024-2025, 2025-2026, 2026-2027 seasons.)
+(Note: See ISU's "2024 S&P/ID Regulations" for the lists of the groups for the 2024–2025, 2025–2026, 2026–2027 seasons.)
 Quintuple jumps are not allowed in the short program.